austinhuang0131/joinmatrix/guide.md

 1. Enter the login dialog, if necessary.
 2. Verify that you are logging onto the correct server.
 This is usually shown on top of the dialog.
 If necessary, click "edit" and enter the appropriate domain (see Step 3 of registration).
 3. Enter your login details.
-The username is the part after the at-mark and before the colon (called "localpart").

 ### Set up key backup